jitJoe/Aqueduct/README.md

 ### Allowed Type Lists
 There are two types of allowed type list: `Serialisation` and `Services`.
 These lists are intended to prevent a malicious actor from tricking the Server into instantiating types that it shouldn't and to prevent either side from sending an assignment compatible serialisation of a class the other has no knowledge of.

-The types in a serialisation list are allowed to be used as Client Service/Server Service interface method return types (the generic parameter T in `Task&lt;,T>` specifically), as parameters on those methods and as assignment compatible instances for their members (e.g. sending a `Dog` for a member typed as `Animal`).
+The types in a serialisation list are allowed to be used as Client Service/Server Service interface method return types (the generic parameter T in `Task<T>` specifically), as parameters on those methods and as assignment compatible instances for their members (e.g. sending a `Dog` for a member typed as `Animal`).

 The types in a services list are allowed to be used as Client Service/Server Service interfaces and implementations.